SecureHats/security-copilot/Lesson 2/README.md

 ![logo](/images/sh-banner.png)
 =========

-# Microsoft CoPilot for Security
+# Microsoft Copilot for Security

 ## Lesson 2

-In our initial lesson, we tackled the fundamentals of making a plugin for Microsoft Security CoPilot.
+In our initial lesson, we tackled the fundamentals of making a plugin for Microsoft Security Copilot.
 We started by crafting a manifest file and connecting it to an online OpenAPI Specification.
 <br>
 Now, we will dive into the simple setup of an OpenAPI specification file.